Islanders take down Lightning

 Thomas Greiss stopped 36 shots for the victory.

-The Islanders have won three consecutive games for the second time this season.
+The Islanders have won a season-best three consecutive games for the second time this season.

-Yanni Gourde scored twice and Ondrej Palat added one goal for Tampa Bay, which suffered its first regulation loss since Oct.
-28.
+“(The Lightning) are in the position that they are in, so we knew we had to come in here and work and play a good 60 minutes,” said Lee, who has 11 goals this season.

 Andrei Vasilevskiy stopped 27 shots to suffer his first loss in regulation since Oct.
 7 at Florida.

-New York built a quick lead, scoring in the opening minute when a rare turnover by Lightning center Brayden Point allowed the Islanders to keep the puck in the zone.
-Moments later, Ladd ripped a shot from middle slot over Vasilevskiy 51 seconds into the game.
+“It was huge to get on the board quick and get that confidence in a place like this, but we really just executed,” Islanders coach Doug Weight said.
+“Not to say what our game plan was or anything like that, but we just executed how we wanted to play tonight.”

-Lee scored his first goal of the game at 10:25 of the first period, converting a between-the-legs pass from Tavares for his 10th of the season for the 2-0 lead.
+Lee scored his first of the night on a two-on-one at 10:25 of the first period.
+Nelson made a power move to get around Jake Dotchin in tight at 7:09 of the second before Lee scored on the power play 1:05 in to third for the four-goal lead.

-Nelson gave the Islanders a three-goal lead midway through the second period when he danced around Jake Dotchin at the right circle and cut to the net before lifting the puck over Vasilevskiy at 7:09.
+“We had something to prove to ourselves a little bit,” Lee said.
+“We know what we’re capable of now and we know what type of game we need to play to beat these kind of teams.”

-New York was able cut down the Lightning transition game through the neutral zone, creating turnovers and preventing the highest-scoring team in the league to use their speed.
+The Lightning made it interesting.
+Gourde and Palat scored 13 seconds apart two minutes after Lee made it 4-0.